BrazilPowered/ME_N-Project-Template/README.md

 matching passwords -- everything after that is ignored.
 72 is still very strong, but something to think about in the future.)

+We will also use the native crypto package to generate effective UUIDs for us via crypto.randomUUID()

 #### Models Implementation
 The first new code we need to implement for this architecture are the RBAC models for our DB.
 We will add them to *models/role.model.js*.
 We will also add a "roles" object inside a new User model schema to incorporate these authentication changes going forward.
+After, we'll add a separate model for the Refresh Tokens that we'll need to track in our DB.

 role.model:
 ```js